 If you have more than one child, you will need to look at suites or possibly adjoining rooms.
-Some of the best areas to stay if you are here for the beach weather are JBR or on the Palm Jumeirah.
-For short city sightseeing stope, place yourself centrally around Downtown Dubai.
+Some of the best areas to stay in if you are here for the beach weather are JBR or on the Palm Jumeirah.
+For a short city sightseeing stop, place yourself centrally around Downtown Dubai.

 Some of our toddler favourite hotels with great kiddy pools and other awesome family facilities and restaurants include:

-The list of family-friendly hotels in Dubai is honestly endless though.
-It is more about picking yourself the best lcoation in Dubai to meet your needs – be that close the beach and tourist amenities such as Dubai Marina, or staying close to Downtown Dubai and Dubai Mall.
+The list of family-friendly hotels in Dubai is honestly endless, though.
+It is more about picking the best location in Dubai to meet your needs – be that close to the beach and tourist amenities such as Dubai Marina, or staying close to Downtown Dubai and Dubai Mall.

 Emergency information in Dubai

-If the worst is to happen and your toddler gets sick on a holiday to Dubai, there are plenty of hospitals and medical clinics you can turn to for help.
+If the worst is to happen and your toddler gets sick on holiday in Dubai, there are plenty of hospitals and medical clinics you can turn to for help.

 Speciality 24-hour children’s hospitals in Dubai